On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space: The Emergence of Causal Fermion Systems

-At this point we can state the following important representation result, which plays as counterpart of Theorem \ref{teoremaesistenzaF}, Proposition \ref{innerproductdef} and Theorem \ref{isometry}. \begin{proposition} Let $x\in\bR^4$ be regular, the for every couple $u,v\in \mathscr{H}$ it holds that:
+We are ready to state and prove the following important representation result, which can be seen as the Euclidean counterpart of Theorem \ref{teoremaesistenzaF}, Proposition \ref{innerproductdef} and Theorem \ref{isometry}. \begin{proposition} Let $x\in\bR^{1,3}$ be regular.
+Then, for every $u,v\in \mathscr{H}$,